Texas vs Xavier Players to Watch - Sweet 16

 Xavier's Last Game

-Xavier won its most recent game versus Pittsburgh, 84-73, on Sunday.
-Nunge starred with 18 points, and also had three boards and three assists.
+Xavier was victorious in its previous game versus Pittsburgh, 84-73, on Sunday.
+Nunge was its high scorer with 18 points.

 |Name